 You can purchase individual metro tickets for each journey (a good idea if you only plan to use the metro twice, as in this itinerary).
 You can also purchase a paper ticket that is good for five journeys on the metro (a good idea if you are staying outside of the city center and plan to use the metro to get into town).

 There is a 3-day tourist ticket, but this is more than you need for this Athens itinerary.
 However, if you have more than 2 days in Athens, it might be worth the money.

 Click here for an article that explains all of your options.

 Consider installing an Athens metro app onto your smartphone.
 I used the Athens Sbwy app, a free but very basic map of the metro system in Athens.

 We have an entire article about where to stay in Athens.
 Whether you want a hotel room with a view of the Acropolis, a hotel with a rooftop pool, or a budget hotel that gets rave reviews, we have lots of options for you.

-Do you have any questions about this Athens itinerary?
+Do you have any questions about this 2 days in Athens itinerary?
 Let us know in the comment section below.

 Buy the Guide:

 - SANTORINI: 20 Amazing Things to do in Santorini